kenhanscombe/ukbtools/docs/index.md

 ## Multiple downloads

-If you have multiple UKB downloads, first read then merge them with your preferred method. `ukbtools` includes the function `ukb_df_full_join` which is a thin wrapper around `dplyr::full_join` applied recursively with `purrr::reduce`.
+If you have multiple UKB downloads, first read each one in, then merge them with your preferred method.
+You could use `ukb_df_full_join` which is a thin wrapper around `dplyr::full_join` applied recursively with `purrr::reduce`.

 ```
 ukbxxxx_data <- ukb_df("ukbxxxx")